SillyTavern/SillyTavern-Extras/README.md

 ```

 ## ChromaDB

+**:exclamation: IMPORTANT!** ChromaDB is used **only** by the `chromadb` module for the old Vector Storage extension, which is deprecated.
+You will likely not need it.

 ChromaDB is a blazing fast and open source database that is used for long-term memory when chatting with characters.
 It can be run in-memory or on a local server on your LAN.

 NOTE: You should **NOT** run ChromaDB on a cloud server.
 There are no methods for authentication (yet), so unless you want to expose an unauthenticated ChromaDB to the world, run this on a local server in your LAN.